ahus1/prometheus-hystrix/README.md

 Prometheus.defaultInitialize();
 ```

-Register the metrics publisher for your application name with hystrix.
+Register the metrics publisher for your application's namespace with hystrix.

 ```java
 HystrixPrometheusMetricsPublisher.register("application_name");